 ATM service hours vary by bank and post office, so be sure to check the service hours for the account you open.

-If your overseas credit card bears a Visa, Plus, MasterCard or Cirrus mark, you can withdraw money from post office ATMs and Seven Bank ATMs (inside 7-Eleven stores)
+If your overseas credit card bears a Visa, Plus, MasterCard, Cirrus and Union Pay mark, you may able to withdraw money from the ATM.

 How to send money overseas

 - □ The bank and branch name of the account you are sending money to

 - □ Name

 ※Conversely, when you are the one receiving the remittance, please provide the above information to the other party.

 - 1. When sending to the other party's address